onethawt/idaplugins-list/README.md

 * [Synergy](https://github.com/CubicaLabs/IDASynergy): A combination of an IDAPython Plugin and a control version system that result in a new reverse engineering collaborative addon for IDA Pro.
 By http://cubicalabs.com/

 * [Tarkus](https://github.com/tmr232/Tarkus): Tarkus is a plugin manager for IDA Pro, modelled after Python's pip.

+* [TurboDiff](http://www.coresecurity.com/corelabs-research/open-source-tools/turbodiff): Turbodiff is a binary diffing tool developed as an IDA plugin.
+It discovers and analyzes differences between the functions of two binaries.

 * [VirusBattle](https://github.com/axmat/virusbattle-ida-plugin): The plugin is an integration of Virus Battle API to the well known IDA Disassembler.
 Virusbattle is a web service that analyses malware and other binaries with a variety of advanced static and dynamic analyses.